cossatot/gem-global-active-faults/contributing.md

 Instead, contribution can take several forms:
 1. *The addition to the 'miscellaneous' dataset*

-   This [dataset] is intended to capture individual faults that are not present in the regional dataset for an area, though the dataset has worldwide scope.
+   This [dataset][misc] is intended to capture individual faults that are not present in the regional dataset for an area, though the dataset has worldwide scope.
    If you have studied a fault that isn't present, or you have new data on a fault that is already present, this is likely the best option.

 2. *The modification of a regional dataset*

    This option is best if you have data for faults in an area that is covered by one of the fault catalogs maintained by GEM or that is otherwise open for modification (e.g., HimaTibetMap or the Active Tectonics of the Andes catalogs).

 3. *The addition of a new regional dataset*

     If you have a dataset that covers some region with higher fidelity or more data than the existing coverage of that region, it's easy to incorporate this data into the GAF-DB compilation.